Skip to main content Skip to secondary navigation

 Developing and validating cardiothoracic surgery tools using machine learning and augmented reality.
 Our goal is to further understand and improve cardiothoracic surgery outcomes.

-Lab receives the 2024 Stanford CVH Fund Award!
+2024 Stanford CVH Fund Award!

 Chad accepted into Kavli Center Graduate Fellowship!

-Presenting at ISHLT 2024!
+Presenting at International

 Utilizing Machine Learning Clustering Trees to Risk Stratify Exception patients in Heart Transplantation